DOI-ONRR/doi-extractives-data/_how-it-works/default.md

       <div class="container landing-section">
         <div>
           <h4 class="h3 landing-heading"><a href="{{site.baseurl}}/how-it-works/land-and-water-conservation-fund/">Land and Water Conservation Fund</a></h4>
-          <p>When {{ "authorized" | term: "authorization" }}, the Land and Water Conservation Fund receives disbursements from offshore oil and gas revenue.
-The fund supports conservation, outdoor recreation, and the needs of local communities.</p>
+          <p>When {{ "authorized" | term: "authorization" }}, the Land and Water Conservation Fund receives disbursements from offshore oil and gas revenue to support conservation, outdoor recreation, and the needs of local communities.</p>
           <p><a href="{{site.baseurl}}/how-it-works/land-and-water-conservation-fund/">Learn more about the Land and Water Conservation Fund</a>.</p>
         </div>
         <div>
           <h4 class="h3 landing-heading"><a href="{{site.baseurl}}/how-it-works/historic-preservation-fund/">Historic Preservation Fund</a></h4>
-          <p>When {{ "authorized" | term: "authorization" }}, the Historic Preservation Fund receives disbursements from offshore oil and gas revenue.
-The fund provides grants to state and tribal historic preservation offices to support the conservation of cultural and historic sites.</p>
+          <p>When {{ "authorized" | term: "authorization" }}, the Historic Preservation Fund receives disbursements from offshore oil and gas revenue to fund the conservation of cultural and historic sites.</p>
           <p><a href="{{site.baseurl}}/how-it-works/historic-preservation-fund/">Learn more about the Historic Preservation Fund</a>.</p>
         </div>
         <div>
           <h4 class="h3 landing-heading"><a href="{{site.baseurl}}/how-it-works/gomesa/">Gulf of Mexico Energy Security Act (GOMESA)</a></h4>
           <p>The Gulf of Mexico Energy Security Act (GOMESA) created a revenue-sharing model for gulf states.
-Under the act, Alabama, Louisiana, Mississippi, and Texas receive a portion of the revenue generated from oil and gas production offshore in the Gulf of Mexico.</p>
+Four states receive a portion of the revenue generated from oil and gas production in the Gulf of Mexico.</p>
           <p><a href="{{site.baseurl}}/how-it-works/gomesa/">Learn more about GOMESA</a>.</p>
         </div>
       </div>